greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 These subtle stylistic features were beyond Lora's training capabilities but achievable through Photoshop post-processing.
 The traditional approach involves finding watercolor or pencil-textured PS brushes and lightly brushing over the image with semi-transparent white.
 However, I aimed for automation, which meant standardizing the process, even at the cost of some quality.

 Essentially, this involved overlaying a texture.
-Textures are inherently random—some parts more transparent, others more opaque, like viewing the ground through patchy clouds from an airplane.
+Textures are inherently random - some parts more transparent, others more opaque, like viewing the ground through patchy clouds from an airplane.
 Different random patterns in the texture create different brushstroke effects.
 I just needed to create these two textures to automate their application across all images.

 ![A comparison of two textures for overlaying: watercolor paper on the left and diagonal pencil brushstrokes on the right](https://cdn.victor42.work/posts/2025-05/5e5e34bfd741edd3e214b22e159c43e8.webp)